-The Sub-Fund promotes, among other characteristics, the following environmental or social characteristics through its inclusion criteria for investments that promote environmental and/or social characteristics.
+The Sub-Fund promotes a broad range of environmental and social characteristics through its inclusion criteria for investments that promote environmental and/or social characteristics.
 It is required to invest at least 51% of its assets in such securities.
-It also promotes environmental or social characteristics by excluding particular issuers from the portfolio.
+It also promotes certain norms and values by excluding particular issuers from the portfolio.

-Through its inclusion criteria, the Sub-Fund promotes effective management of toxic emissions and waste as well as good environmental record.
-It also promotes effective sustainability disclosures, positive scores on labour relations and management of safety issues.
+Through its inclusion criteria, the Sub-Fund promotes environmental characteristics which may include effective management of toxic emissions and waste as well as good environmental record.
+It also promotes social characteristics which may include effective sustainability disclosures, positive scores on labour relations and management of safety issues.

-Through its exclusion criteria, the Sub-Fund promotes support for the protection of internationally proclaimed human rights and reducing toxic emissions, by fully excluding issuers that are involved in manufacturing controversial weapons and applying maximum revenue, production or distribution percentage thresholds to others that are involved in thermal coal and tobacco.
-Please refer to the exclusions policy for the Sub-Fund on www.jpmorganassetmanagement.lu for further information by searching for your particular Sub-Fund and accessing the ESG Information section.
+Through its exclusion criteria, the Sub-Fund promotes certain norms and values such as support for the protection of internationally proclaimed human rights and reducing toxic emissions, by fully excluding issuers that are involved in particular activities such as manufacturing controversial weapons and applying maximum revenue, production or distribution percentage thresholds to others such as those that are involved in thermal coal and tobacco.
+Please refer to the exclusions policy for the Sub-Fund on www.jpmorganasstmanagement.lu for further information.